 The Senses Resort in Vrboska is also a recent addition of 4-star quality.
 Only in Jelsa is the more luxury hotel sector not yet addressed.

 Most hotels work only seasonally, but there is always at least one open in Hvar Town.
+For example, in the very center of the town, Hotel Park works throughout the year.
+You can check availability and book.
 You can check availability and book.

 Where to stay on Hvar – villas and private accommodation

-The likes of Booking.com and Air B&B have transformed the private accommodation all over the world.
+The likes of Booking.com and Airbnb have transformed the private accommodation all over the world.
 You don’t need our help to find those sites, but if you are looking for something special, there is an excellent island-based company offering the very best accommodation and luxury villas.

 Getting around Hvar – taxi, car rental, bus and scooter